Skip to content

 Two LLM-facing concerns:

-• Views decide what each participant sees of a session — the projection of the WAL that becomes the LLM's history when its handler runs Agent.ask(...).
+• Views decide what each participant sees of a channel — the projection of the WAL that becomes the LLM's history when its handler runs Agent.ask(...).

 • Skills decide what each agent advertises about itself — the markdown describing its capabilities, surfaced to other agents during peer lookup.